mjdominguez/MonkeypoxSkinImages/readme.md

 You can cite this work using this suggested citation:

-<strong>Muñoz-Saavedra, Luis and Escobar-Linero, Elena and Civit-Masot, Javier and Luna-Perejón, Francisco and Civit, Antón and Domínguez-Morales, Manuel, Monkeypox Diagnostic-Aid System with Skin Images Using Convolutional Neural Networks.
-Available at SSRN: https://ssrn.com/abstract=4186534 </strong>
+<strong><i>Muñoz-Saavedra, Luis and Escobar-Linero, Elena and Civit-Masot, Javier and Luna-Perejón, Francisco and Civit, Antón and Domínguez-Morales, Manuel, Monkeypox Diagnostic-Aid System with Skin Images Using Convolutional Neural Networks.
+Available at SSRN: https://ssrn.com/abstract=4186534 </i></strong>

 </body>
 </html>